Limited time only

 Why are liquidity and solvency ratios important for small businesses?

-• Prevent cash shortages: Identify potential payment problems before they happen
+• Prevent cash shortages: Identify potential payment problems before they happen.

-• Optimize working capital: Balance having enough cash without tying up too much money
+• Optimize working capital: Balance having enough cash without tying up too much money.

-• Make strategic decisions: Know when you have excess funds for growth investments
+• Make strategic decisions: Know when you have excess funds for growth investments.

-• Compare performance: Benchmark against industry standards and competitors
+• Compare performance: Benchmark against industry standards and competitors.

-• Secure better loans: Lenders offer lower interest rates to businesses with strong solvency
+• Secure better loans: Lenders offer lower interest rates to businesses with strong solvency.

-• Attract investors: Higher ratios signal lower investment risk
+• Attract investors: Higher ratios signal lower investment risk.

-• Plan for growth: Understand your debt capacity before expanding
+• Plan for growth: Understand your debt capacity before expanding.

-• Weather downturns: Assess your ability to survive economic challenges
+• Weather downturns: Assess your ability to survive economic challenges.

 Tips to boost your liquidity

 You can boost your liquidity by converting assets to cash faster and managing payment timing.
-Here are some steps you can take:

-• Speed up collections: Use accounting software like Xero to send automated invoice reminders and offer early payment discounts
+• Speed up collections: Use accounting software like Xero to send automated invoice reminders and offer early payment discounts.

-• Extend payment terms: Negotiate longer payment windows with suppliers while maintaining good relationships
+• Extend payment terms: Negotiate longer payment windows with suppliers while maintaining good relationships.

 • Reduce inventory: Keep stock levels lean and implement just-in-time ordering to free up tied-up cash